Business Research

 Funding a small business or startup can be a tough task.
 The truth is that there is no free money to start a business.
 Most business funding is obtained through loans, banks, venture capital/angel investors, or personal savings.
 The following organizations can help untangle the funding process with reliable information about loans, venture capital, and other sources of equity for businesses:

-- U.S. Small Business Administration (SBA) – Helps match lenders to businesses and bank loans.
+- U.S. Small Business Administration – Helps match lenders to businesses and bank loans.

 - SBA Lender Match – Connects businesses to potential lenders that offer SBA-backed funding.